1.) Give a 💩.

 Relevant images allow your audience to connect better with your content.
 For example, if you’re discussing a serious topic like the disastrous effects of climate change, it’s much easier for people to feel a sense of urgency when they can put a face to your words.
 Or if you’re trying to teach first aid to an audience, people will be able to follow much better with photos of necessary tools, proper wound care, and hand positions.

 This presentation called the A-Z Culture Glossary 2017 by Sparks & Honey makes use of high-quality images to help explain each word’s definition.
+Check out this library of images/graphics!

 10.)
 Use videos.